engineyard/kubernetes-workshop/03-rails-app-from-scratch/README.md

 ## Not covered (but probably of interest):

+These are each supposed to have a link for further reading.

+- The "easy" way... (this tutorial walks through setting up an app the "hard" way learning incrementally along the way, most people however will not choose the "hard" way and will instead simply maintain a set of kubernetes manifest files that get piped to `kubectl create -f`)
 - asset precompile w/ nginx serving static assets, See example: *TODO* ( `*.<account-name>.my.ey.io is CNAME'd to ELB of nginx-ingress`)
 - exposing your app by domain-prefix (using built-in `nginx-ingress`), See example: *TODO*
 - Connecting to a Database running on another container inside kubernetes, See example: [Containerized Database](02-containerized-database)